 The Daily Journal recognized David as one of the Top 40 attorneys in the state of California under the age of 40, and he was also honored in Law360’s nationwide list of “Top Class Action Attorneys Under 40.”
 For the last seven years, he has been rated by his colleagues as a Northern California Super Lawyers Rising Star.

-He is frequently called upon to discuss emerging issues in class actions, and regularly contributes his insights and commentary to Consumer Law Watch, a blog analyzing developments in the law of consumer class actions.
+David is frequently called upon to discuss emerging issues in complex litigation.
+He has twice been selected to serve on Law360’s Product Liability Editorial Advisory Board, advising on emerging trends and important issues impacting product liability cases.
+He also contributes his insights and commentary to Consumer Law Watch, an online publication analyzing developments in the law of consumer class actions.

-David previously served as judicial law clerk to U.S. District Court Judge Keith Starrett and U.S. Magistrate Judge Karen L. Hayes.
+Before entering private practice, David served as judicial law clerk to U.S. District Court Judge Keith Starrett and U.S. Magistrate Judge Karen L. Hayes.

 Secured a judgment against the Government of Guam and several of its highest ranking officials in a suit involving the government’s unlawful administration of income tax refunds.
 Defended the judgment in an oral argument before the Ninth Circuit U.S. Court of Appeals, leading to a complete victory for the taxpayers in the published decision, Paeste v.
 Government of Guam, 798 F.3d 1228 (9th Cir.
 2015)